Dr Kate Best

 - Medical Statistics (MRCP Part 1)

-- Glinianaia SV, Best KE, Lingam R, Rankin J. Predicting the prevalence of cerebral palsy by severity level in children aged 3-15 years across England and Wales by 2020.
-Developmental Medicine & Child Neurology 2017, Epub ahead of print.
+- Glinianaia SV, Best KE, Lingam R, Rankin J. Predicting the prevalence of cerebral palsy by severity level in children aged 3 to 15 years across England and Wales by 2020.
+Developmental Medicine & Child Neurology 2017, 59(8), 864-870.

 - Best KB, Tennant PWG, Rankin J. Survival, by birth weight and gestational age, in individuals with congenital heart disease: a population-based study.
 Journal of the American Heart Association 2017, 6(7), e005213.